faramarzmunshi/d2l-nlp/NLP/Introduction.md

 * Briefly introduce both statistical as well as linguistic approaches to solving a variety of the aforementioned problems
 * And introduce the case study of Machine Translation and the scale of even a single problem in NLP

+Words that are *italicized* are special vocabulary words that will be extremely helpful to remember and understand for future NLP work.
+They are also included in a glossary at the end.
+There are exercises at the end of this section to help you, the reader, understand and work through a simple NLP example and start formulating basic solutions for these complex problems.

 ## The fundamental problems in NLP and their respective categories